rimamehr/School_District_Analysis/README.md

 - when looking at math and reading score by grade, all the schools remained unaffected except THS ninth grade scores returned a NaN value.

 Scores by school spending
+- the score by school spending remained unchanged.

 Scores by school size
+- the score by school size remained unchanged as well.

 Scores by school type
+- the score by school type reamined unchanged as well.